zshallow/firerouter/README.md

     type: "literal"
     key: "sk-or-v1-your-actual-key-here-lol"
     modelTargets:
-      - ".*"
+      - "^gpt"
 ```

 The `modelTargets` field is a regex you use to filter out models you've configured and assign
+them keys. "^gpt" in this case means "every model with a name that starts with gpt."
-them keys.
-For example, `openrouter` will assign the key to every model with "openrouter" in
+For another example, just `openrouter` will assign the key to every model with "openrouter" in
 its name. `.*` assigns your key to every model (very useful if, for example, you already only
 use openrouter).